Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 pop ebx
 jmp ebx
 ```
+If you're interested in a more detailed exploration of how the stack works, Gustavo Duarte's [Journey to the Stack](http://duartes.org/gustavo/blog/post/journey-to-the-stack/] is a great read.

 Hopefully, now we can see how we can hijack command of a program's execution rather than just overwriting variables, with this technique.
 If we can overwrite enough past our buffer, we can overwrite the saved return address.
 Once a `ret` is called, the address we've overwritten will be jumped to.
 So how do we use this?